Ring Flight by Al Koran, Mark Bennett, Urbain, and Gentlemen’s Magic

 Pros

-• Strong visual impact and audience reactions
+• Strong visual and emotional impact on audiences

-• Versatile for different performance settings
+• Versatile for different performance settings (close-up, walkaround, parlour)

 Cons